 Not every wine country girls’ trip turns out like the Netflix comedy that portrayed a group of middle-age women working out their issues through a series of hilarious escapades.
 BUT, we do all want our girls’ trips to be about quality bonding, shared experiences, and fun adventures.
-And a wine country girls’ trip can be just that.
+And a Sonoma trip can be just the wine country girls’ trip that you need.

 Kendall Jackson Estate